All Episodes

 When, not if.

-Uh in New York, just to mention there wasn't even a single case of Omicron, the Omicron variant in New York at all, and the new governor Hochel comes out with an executive order directing all these hospitals in New York to cease all elective procedures beginning today.
+And the new governor, Hocho, comes out with an executive order directing all these hospitals in New York to cease all elective procedures beginning today.

-Now they could have followed Florida's model and create monoclonal antibody centers all over the place, uh, which I keep hearing nothing but great things about them.
+Now, they could have followed Florida's model and create monoclonal antibody centers all over the place, which I keep hearing nothing but great things about them.

 But you'd have to ask your doctor.